george-t312/data-analysis/README.md

 **NOTES:**
 1) `results_local/` folder contains the results that were obtained by executing the python program on my machine.
-2) `models/` folder contains both the full model and the shortened version.
-I used the shortened version for faster execution time.
+2) `models/` folder contains a shortened version of the model.
+I used it for faster execution time.
+The full model can be installed by executing the python script `download_model.py`

 ### Requirements
 `python 3.11.9`